Covid-19 has significantly impacted not just the way we live in Australia, but also the way staff go about their work and how companies are run.

 Our office staff have the flexibility to work from home and utilise online resources to stay connected and to continue to provide high-quality services.

 Ensure that all staff and clients uphold social distancing of 1.5m away between people when face to face interactions are unavoidable.

 Upskilled our staff on proper handwashing and sneezing/coughing practices.

 Held meetings with our OH&S team, with updated information and recommendations communicated directly to our candidates and clients via email.

-TRS Resourcing has also kept the existing processes that continue to keep people safe such as:
+TRS Resourcing labour hire team has also kept the existing processes that continue to keep people safe such as:

 Clients can request staff through an online form.

 Jobseekers can still submit resumes and information